yasu24/Telling-Story-with-Data/final-project-part2.md

 [Link to Shorthand](https://preview.shorthand.com/vdPO6PZI8yCGN6FB)

 ### Note
-This is a 1-minute version, so I omit most of the page.
+This is a 1-minute version, so I omit most of the story above.

-I will mention it in the "Identified changes for Part 3" section, and I will make a full version.
+Although I will mention it in the "Identified changes for Part 3" section, a full version will be created in part 3(implementation phase).

 # User research